ASHISHYADAV85270/reactIndepth/README.md

     @babel/preset-react -> to convert jsx to normal html code

-- Install npm i -D @testing-library/jest-dom  :: toBeInTheDocument comes from here
+- Install npm i -D @testing-library/jest-dom  :: toBeInTheDocument comes from here it provides kind of enviroment which have features of browsers

+ - install jest-environment-jsdom if u are using jest > 28

 Parcel also use babel soo there will be conflict between parcel babel configration and configure babel for testing